-Saint Leo University Director of Athletics Francis X. Reidy announced the appointment of Saint Leo Hall of Fame baseball player Sean O'Connor as the new head coach for the Lions.
-O'Connor, a 1983 graduate from Saint Leo College, has over 18 years of collegiate coaching experience spanning across all three NCAA divisions, and will become the 15th coach in program history.
+Saint Leo University Director of Athletics Francis X. Reidy announced the appointment of Saint Leo Hall of Fame baseball player Sean O'Connor as the new head coach for the Lions in December of 2012.
+O'Connor, a 1983 graduate from Saint Leo College, has over 19 years of collegiate coaching experience spanning across all three NCAA divisions, and is the 15th coach in program history.

 "I am very excited to have Sean O'Connor back on campus, and for him to lead our baseball program," Reidy said.
 "He brings professional baseball scouting experience, collegiate coaching experience at three different levels, a connection to our alumni, and an unquestioned passion for Saint Leo that separated him from the great pool of candidates who were part of this search process."

 O'Connor has invested nearly two decades as a college baseball coach, having coached in all three divisions of the NCAA.
 His coaching career commenced in 1984 as the pitching coach at Framingham State, and spanned through the likes of Brown University, Assumption College and Providence College.

 "I am excited and honored to be the head coach at Saint Leo University," O'Connor said.
 "I am coming back to a place that I am very proud to have been a student-athlete."